npm/npm/doc/cli/npm-install.md

 being installed.

-The `--no-shrinkwrap` argument, which will ignore an available shrinkwrap file and use the package.json instead.
+The `--no-shrinkwrap` argument, which will ignore an available package lock or shrinkwrap file and use the package.json instead.

 The `--nodedir=/path/to/node/source` argument will allow npm to find the node source code so that npm can compile native modules.